flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 After all of the definitions above, these are the points I think are worth remembering.

 1. $P$, $NP$, co-NP, and NP-complete are classical complexity classes of **decision problems**.
-2. Optimization problems can often be connected to decision problems through an objective threshold.
+2. Optimization problems can often be connected to corresponding decision problems through an objective threshold.
-3. For many discrete optimization problems with integer objective values, a polynomial number of decision queries can recover the optimal objective value.
-4. Complexity is measured as a function of **encoded input length**, not only the number of variables and constraints.
+3. Complexity is measured with respect to the **encoded input length**, not simply the number of variables or the numerical magnitude of the data.
-5. An integer of magnitude $B$ requires only $O(\log(B+1))$ bits to encode.
-6. Polynomial time means polynomial in the input length.
-7. A pseudo-polynomial algorithm may be polynomial in a numerical value such as $B$ but exponential in the bit length of $B$.
+4. Polynomial time means polynomial in the input length; an algorithm polynomial in a numerical value such as $B$ may only be **pseudo-polynomial**.
-8. $NP$ does **not** mean non-polynomial.
-It means nondeterministic polynomial time and can be understood through polynomial-time verification of YES certificates.
+5. $NP$ does **not** mean non-polynomial.
+An $NP$ problem is a decision problem whose YES certificates can be verified in polynomial time.
-9. $P\subseteq NP$ is known; whether $P=NP$ is still open.
+6. We know that $P\subseteq NP$, but whether $P=NP$ remains open.
-10. A polynomial reduction $A\le_p B$ means that $A$ is no harder than $B$.
-11. To prove a new problem $B$ is NP-hard, reduce a known hard problem **to** it: $A\le_p B$.
+7. A polynomial reduction $A\le_p B$ means that $A$ is no harder than $B$.
+To prove a new problem $B$ is NP-hard, reduce a known hard problem **to** it.
-12. An NP-complete problem is both in $NP$ and NP-hard.
-13. If any NP-complete problem has a polynomial-time algorithm, then $P=NP$.
+8. An NP-complete problem is both in $NP$ and NP-hard.
+If any NP-complete problem has a polynomial-time algorithm, then $P=NP$.
-14. NP-hard is broader than NP-complete: an NP-hard problem does not have to be a decision problem or belong to $NP$.
+9. NP-hard is more general than NP-complete: an NP-hard problem does not have to be a decision problem or belong to $NP$.
-15. General integer linear programming is NP-hard, but this does not mean every special ILP structure is NP-hard.
+10. General integer linear programming is NP-hard, but this does **not** mean every problem formulated with integer variables is NP-hard.
-16. A 0-1 linear integer program can encode SAT, so its decision version is NP-complete.
-17. Bounded integer linear-equation feasibility remains NP-complete.
-18. Even the binary equation system $Ax=b$ can be NP-complete.
+11. Even highly restricted integer problems can remain hard: 0-1 ILP, binary linear-equation feasibility, and even a single binary equation such as Subset Sum can be NP-complete.
-19. Even a **single** binary linear equation $a^Tx=b$ can be NP-complete; this is the Subset Sum form.
-20. The one-to-one assignment problem is polynomial-time solvable, and fixed-dimensional ILP is also polynomial-time solvable.
-21. Both 0-1 knapsack and bounded integer knapsack are NP-hard in their optimization forms.
+12. On the other hand, special structure can make integer problems polynomial-time solvable; examples include the assignment problem and fixed-dimensional ILP.
-22. The usual $O(nB)$ dynamic-programming algorithm for 0-1 knapsack is pseudo-polynomial, not polynomial in the binary input length.
+13. 0-1 knapsack is NP-hard, but its classical $O(nB)$ dynamic-programming algorithm is pseudo-polynomial rather than polynomial in the binary input length.
-23. 0-1 knapsack is weakly NP-hard, which is compatible with the existence of a pseudo-polynomial algorithm.
-24. NP-hardness is a worst-case statement about a problem family.
-It does not mean every practical instance is difficult.
+14. NP-hardness is a **worst-case statement about a problem family**.
+It does not mean that every practical instance is difficult.

 ## References